janhq/jan/docs/docs/guides/overview.md

 title: Overview
 slug: /guides
 ---
-- Jan Platform: Desktop app/ Cloud native SaaS that can run on Linux, Windows, Mac, or even a Server that comes with extensibilities, toolbox, and state-of-the-art but optimized models for next-gen Apps.
+Jan is a framework to build your own Personal AI, that runs privately on your own computer.

-- Jan App: Next-gen App built on Jan Plaform as `portable intelligence` that can be run everywhere.
+We envision a future where our lives are improved by helpful and practical AI assistants, that we continuously customize to meet our needs.

-- Models:
+Jan has 2 main features:

-  - Large Language Models
+- Large Language Models.
-  - Stable Diffusion models
+- Plugins and Apps.